The insider advice on this page is from one of Wendy’s Trusted Travel Experts for St. Barts: Peg Walsh of St. Barth Properties.

 Hiring a private chef for your entire vacation.
 St. Barth has the best restaurants in the Caribbean.
 If you’re on a romantic getaway or celebrating a milestone, consider booking a private chef to prepare just one in-villa dinner.

 High season runs from mid-December to mid-April—simply because that’s when cold weather sends American travelers to the Caribbean.
 The rest of the year, prices are slashed by up to 40 percent, but the weather is much the same.
 And during this “value season,” the island is quieter and less crowded.
 Shoppers come for the annual sales, which run from May into early June, when there are bargains galore at the island’s boutiques.
-I also love November, when everything re-opens after hurricane season, so things are fresh and new.
+Everything re-opens in November after hurricane season, so things are fresh and new.

 Over Christmas and New Year’s, villas triple in price, and most properties require a two-week minimum stay.
 It is the see-and-be-seen season for celebrities and pop stars, and the harbor is filled with millionaires’ yachts—but traffic, parking, and restaurant reservations are all difficult and can offset the glam factor.
 From early September to mid-October, the island goes on hiatus, with many shops and restaurants closing.